Tapestry Progress: Zen Cranes

 Finally, “Zen Cranes” is growing to enough height that I can see how my interpretation of the photo by Kathy Bishop is working out.
 Stepping back, hints of the depth and movement of the water, shadows, and reeds are appearing.

-My encouragement to you is that you use this time at home to be creative, whether or not you have a full studio available.
+My encouragement to you is that you find the time and place at home to be creative, whether or not you have a full studio available.
 Claim even a corner, a chair, a table, the garage, whatever it takes.
 Be expressive, immersive, lose yourself in the work.
 The process is healing and grounding and a critical part of being human.
 Stay safe and healthy my friends, and carry on!